Adderall Risks: Much More Than You Wanted To Know

-[Previously in series: Antidepressant Pharmacogenomics: Much More Than You Wanted To Know; SSRIs: Much More Than You Wanted To Know, etc]
+[Previously in series: Antidepressant Pharmacogenomics: Much More Than You Wanted To Know; SSRIs: Much More Than You Wanted To Know, etc. This is all preliminary and you should not take it as a reason to change successful medical care.
+None of this necessarily applies to your particular case and you should talk to your doctor if you have questions about that.]

 I. Confessions Of A Gatekeeper